yonas-fsaha/my-portfoilo-with-next-js/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to
 - [Next.js Documentation](https://nextjs.org/docs) -
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js
 You can check out [the Next.js